MultiSafepay/docs/content/my-account/onboarding.md

 You must display the following required information on your site.

 <details id="required-site-information">
-<summary>Required site information</summary>
+<summary>See all required site information</summary>
 <br>

+Display your company's:
-- Full legal company name, address, phone number, and email address
+- Full legal name
+- Registered business address
+- Phone number
+- Email address, or a contact form
 - Chamber of Commerce number
 - VAT number
 - General terms and conditions, including the right to withdrawal (14 days)
 - Privacy policy

 </details>

 # 6. Approval and go live